Sydney PC & Technology User Group Inc. Administration

 - Accredited First Aid personnel should be available where possible.

-- If a member becomes incapacitated, a committee member should advise their spouse or other appropriate person of the incident and action taken and secure the member's personal property if necessary.
+- If a member becomes incapacitated, a committee member should advise their spouse or other appropriate person (as recorded in the membership database) of the incident and action taken and secure the member's personal property if necessary.

 - All accidents and medical problems must be reported and recorded in the Accident Book kept in the club's storage cupboard.

 Membership is granted on an annual basis, terminating on the last day before the anniversary of the date of joining or renewal.
-Membership and attendance fees are determined by the committee and are set in accordance with the SPCUG constitution.
-Except for special courses and tutorials, the following schedule of annual membership subscription and attendance fee shall apply commencing 1 January 2006.
+Membership and attendance fees are determined by the committee and are set in accordance with the Constitution.
+Except for special courses and tutorials, the following schedule of annual membership subscription and attendance fee shall apply commencing 28 March 2017

 Junior (< 21 yrs) *